Music Info Collections Misc

 Arthur Africano

-Although the Young and the Useless broke up back in the 1980s, the friendships and bonds that the band members formed then have lasted over twenty years.
-In one of the best ever articles written on the Beastie Boys, writer Joe Levy inquired about the making of the “Intergalactic” music video.
-Adam Horovitz responded with the following which was quoted in the August 6th, 1998 issue of Rolling Stone.
-“All of these people, we’ve known each other since high school.
-Arthur, the cameraman, I’ve known him since Kindergarten.
-He got a bass, like, too weeks after I got a guitar.
+Although the Young and the Useless broke up in the 1980s, the friendships and bonds that the band members formed then have endured for more than 20 years.
+In an interview published in the August 6, 1998 issue of Rolling Stone, Adam Horovitz discussed Arthur Africano and his involvement in the making of the “Intergalactic” music video: “All of these people, we've known each other since high school.
+Arthur, the cameraman, I've known him since Kindergarten.
+He got a bass, like, two weeks after I got a guitar.
 I started my first band with him.
 He shoots a sitcom in Los Angeles now.”

-Arthur Africano has worked as a cameraman on a number of well-known television shows and movies.
-Not to mention that Arthur helped film both the “Intergalactic” video for the Beasties Boys, as well as the “Buddy” BS2000 music video.
-His credits include television shows Picket Fences and The Practice.
-Arthur also worked on the following movies: Into the Sun (1992), Leprechaun (1993), Warlock: The Armageddon (1993), The Glass Shield (1994), Underneath (1995), and One Night Stand (1995).
-It was during the filming of Underneath that Arthur reunited with fellow Young and the Useless drummer Adam Trese.
+Africano has worked as a cameraman on a number of well-known television shows and movies.
+In addition to the “Intergalactic” video for the Beasties Boys, Africano was a camera operator for the “Buddy” BS2000 music video and Adam Yauch's 2008 film Gunnin' for That #1 Spot.
+His credits include television shows The Practice, Malcom in the Middle, and Californication.
+Arthur also worked on the following movies: Into the Sun (1992), Leprechaun (1993), Warlock: The Armageddon (1993), The Glass Shield (1994), Underneath (1995), One Night Stand (1995), and Superbad (2007).
+It was during the filming of Underneath that Africano reunited with fellow Young and the Useless drummer Adam Trese.

-In an April 2003 discussion with Beastiemania.com, Trese retold the account of how they got back together.
-“We resumed our friendship when I acted in a Stephen Soderberg film called the Underneath in 1994.
+In an April 2003 discussion with Beastiemania.com, Trese shared how he and Africano got back together: “We resumed our friendship when I acted in a Stephen Soderberg film called Underneath in 1994.
 Art was in the camera department.
-It was shot in Austin, TX where he went to film school, so we had a blast.
-Austin has a great music scene as you may know.
+It was shot in Austin, Texas, where he went to film school.
+We had a blast.
+Austin has a great music scene, as you may know.
 One night Art and I tried to play some of the old songs, which was very funny since he hadn't picked up a bass in maybe eight years.
 I didn't think we would be able to play worse than when we were kids, but he proved me wrong.”